Best Of16 min read

 Cons:

-• No email on the base Starter plan — this will catch some people off guard
+• No email on the base Starter plan — this catches people off guard

 • Limited to 1 website on entry tier